-ECED 601 Frameworks for Early Childhood Education (3:3:0) Fall 2011 Thursday, 7:20-10:00 East Building, Room 201
+ECED 601 Frameworks for Early Childhood Education (3:3:0) Spring 2012 Tuesdays 5:00-9:00 Founders Hall 118

-Instructor: Mona Assaf Office: By request Telephone: Will be distributed in class Email address: massaf@gmu.edu Office hours: Before and after class.
-By request.
+Instructor: Syretha O. Storey, Ph.D.
+Office: By request Telephone: Will be distributed in class Email address: sstorey@gmu.edu Office hours: By appointment only Arlene Mascarenhas By request Will be distributed in class amascar1@gmu.edu Before class or by appointment